 Written notification shall be mailed to each Applicant or his or her authorized representative regarding the Plan’s determination of eligibility for enrollment in the Plan, in the applicable Membership Category, and the Applicant’s Effective Date of Coverage, if applicable.

-The Plan shall only consider completed application forms.
+The Plan shall only consider completed applications.
 The Plan shall approve and enroll new Members on the first calendar day of each month.

-An Applicant shall be notified in writing by the Plan regarding the determination of eligibility within forty (40) Business Days after receipt of a completed application form.
+An Applicant shall be notified in writing by the Plan regarding the determination of eligibility within forty (40) Business Days after receipt of a completed application.

-Application Form Review.
+Application Review.

 Eligible Applicants.